Walkthrough · 10 minute read

 Render words inside the image (in-scene text)

 Below the canvas there's a toggle labeled “Render words inside the image”.
-This is for text that should appear inside the artwork — signs, posters, billboards, comic-style sound effects baked into the scene.
+This is for text that should appear inside the artwork — signs, posters, billboards, sound effects baked into the scene.

 - Use this for: a street sign saying “BEWARE,” a billboard reading “GOTHAM TIMES,” a t-shirt graphic, a chalkboard, a book cover in the scene